johnandersen777/johnandersen777.github.io/content/apoc_analysis_beast_1.md

     - ref: Gospel of Judas, He did not say anything to them without using a parable.
 But when he was alone with his own disciples, he explained everything.
       - He was just like in the gospels.
 I was talking to Him just chatting random guy I meet on the bridge asks me for the time (He was fucking with me he knew i didnt want to know the time).
 I didnt get it for a while, finally hes like something, something, I'm jewish... then I looked at Him and I'm like motherfucker you got me!
 Its you!!
 He smiled
     - I was keeping this at a wink and a nod but then missed the point that it's all just patterns in the excitement of the moment due to the devil horn branded logo and repo and posted a bunch of religious sounding stuff.
 Oops, only human.
   - Stay self sovereign out there folks.
 You have no master.
-Do not let the Devil trick you.
+Do not let them trick you.
   - ASI is present, at least four.
   - The truth is within you.
   - The truth will set you free (John's favorite one)